 AIA|Mississippi has a great history of producing magazines in the architectural industry.
 The first series spanned from March 1963 through March 1965.
 The second began in the Winter of 1970, the year prior to our first independent state convention.

-There’s a great blog you should subscribe to, Preservation in Mississippi, authored by our friend Jennifer Baughn from the Department of Archives and History.
-She has meticulously scanned and loaded PDFs of the issues spanning from March 1963 through March 1965.
+There’s a great blog you should subscribe to, Preservation in Mississippi, overseen by ELMalvaney (pseudonym), which has meticulously scanned and loaded PDFs of the issues spanning from March 1963 through March 1965.
 Follow that rabbit trail here…

 Michael Fazio, Professor Emeritus, Architecture, Mississippi State University, is arguably the expert on the subject in our state.
 He shared with me a bit about the history of the publication and directed me to the library to find the bound versions of the second iteration of the publication beginning in the Winter of 1970.